iustin/corydalis/README.md

 reports state, so there's no damage to be done even if run with a wrong configuration.

-The application itself is a web server - no authentication, no users/passwords - and is designed to be run close or on the machine that hosts the files (walking the file system over NFS or Samba will a long time); it can be run directly on the NAS if it's a Linux machine.
+The application itself is a web server - the allowed users are stored in an sqlite database in the `db/` directory - and is designed to be run close or on the machine that hosts the files (walking the file system over NFS or Samba will a long time); it can be run directly on the NAS if it's a Linux machine.

 Once started, navigate to the host/port setup in the configuration file, and explore the classification of folders.
 Note that not all